-The bone marrow is a spongy material found primarily in the center of long bones and it is where blood cells are produced.
+The bone marrow is a spongy material found primarily in the center of long bones.
+It is where blood cells are produced.
 Bone marrow is comprised of a variety of cells, which gradually mature to form:

-There are a large number of different pathogens, such as bacteria or viruses, which can attack your body.
+There are a large number of different foreign pathogens, such as bacteria or viruses, which can attack your body.
 When your immune system fights an infection, it needs to make an antibody that specifically targets the pathogen causing that infection.
 Each plasma cell can only produce one specific kind of antibody.
 Individual plasma cells can then divide repeatedly to form copies of themselves, known as clones.
-This group of clonal plasma cells can produce large amounts of a single kind of antibody to fight a specific infection.
-There are several thousand different populations of plasma cell clones, which then allow the immune system to make a wide variety of antibodies to target many different kinds of pathogens.
-Antibodies coat the pathogen that they are built to attack, and thus make it easier for other immune cells to also attack the pathogen.
+This group of clones can produce large amounts of a single kind of antibody to fight a specific infection.
+There are several thousand different groups of plasma cell clones, which then allow the immune system to make a wide variety of antibodies to target many different kinds of pathogens.
+Antibodies coat the pathogen that they are built to attack, and this invites other immune cells to also attack the pathogen.

 Almost all patients with multiple myeloma evolve from an asymptomatic condition called Monoclonal Gammopathy of Unknown Significance (MGUS).
 However, since MGUS does not cause any symptoms (asymptomatic), they may not know they have it.
-People with MGUS have an increased number of clonal plasma cells, but not to the degree seen in multiple myeloma nor do these patients have other symptoms associated with multiple myeloma.
+People with MGUS have an increased number of clonal plasma cells, but not to the degree seen in multiple myeloma, nor do these patients have other symptoms associated with multiple myeloma.
 However, people with MGUS do have a 1-2% annual risk of developing multiple myeloma or a related blood cancer, such as leukemia or lymphoma.
-In light of this risk, when someone is first diagnosed with MGUS, it is recommended that blood tests be performed to check for elevated monoclonal protein levels every three months initially.
+In light of this risk, it is recommended that blood tests be performed to check for elevated monoclonal protein levels every three months initially.

 Some patients may be diagnosed with "smoldering multiple myeloma", which is an early stage of multiple myeloma.
 Smoldering multiple myeloma meets all the diagnostic criteria for multiple myeloma, but lacks any of the "CRAB" features listed above.
 The risk of developing symptomatic multiple myeloma is 10% per year for the first 5 years, 3% per year for the next 5 years, and 1.5% per year thereafter.
 Patients with smoldering myeloma typically do not receive treatment, but are monitored closely for any progression to active myeloma.

-Approximately 22,350 people are diagnosed with multiple myeloma a year in the United States.
+Approximately 30,330 people will be diagnosed with multiple myeloma a year in the United States.
 Multiple myeloma comprises approximately 1% of all cancers and comprises about 10% of all "blood cancers", which includes leukemia.
+Multiple myeloma occurs more frequently in men.
 The rate of multiple myeloma in blacks is twice that seen in white Americans.
 Rates appear to be lower in Asians.
-This disease occurs more commonly in men than in women.
 The average age at diagnosis is 60 and people under age 40 rarely develop this disease.

 At this time, the cause of multiple myeloma is not well established.
 However, there appear to be several factors which increase the risk of developing multiple myeloma, such as extensive exposure to radiation, chemical resins, organic solvents, pesticides, and herbicides.
-There is also a herpes virus, Human Herpes Virus 8 (HHV-8), which is thought to be related to the development of multiple myeloma.
-People with first-degree relatives, such as a mother or brother, who have multiple myeloma, may also be at increased risk for developing the disease.
+Exposure to radiation (from atomic bomb/nuclear accident) may increase the risk of developing multiple myeloma.
+Human Herpes Virus 8 (HHV-8) is thought to be related to the development of multiple myeloma.
+People with a first-degree relative (parent or sibling) who have multiple myeloma may also be at increased risk for developing the disease.
 However, a clear genetic mutation related to multiple myeloma has not been discovered.